GenericMappingTools/gmt/branches/plugins/doc/rst/source/supplements/mgd77/mgd77sniffer.rst

 Grid File Info
 --------------

-For **-g** the grids must be in the format used by Sandwell & Smith, which is a spherical Mercator 2-byte grid with no header.
-For **-G** the grid files can be of any grid type supported by GMT and therefore must contain a GMT header.
+For **-G** the grids must eitehr be in the format used by Sandwell & Smith, which is a spherical Mercator 2-byte grid with no header, or any grid type supported by GMT and therefore must contain a GMT header.
 A correctly formatted \*.i2 grid file can be generated using grdraster as shown below.